jiangtao-zz/qshine/qshine/Configuration/Setting/0-readme.txt

+﻿The application environment could contain many levels configuration setting files and plugable binary files in different folders(and sub-folders).
-﻿QShine environment contains many level configuration and binary folders. lower level configuration overwrite higher level configure.
+The lower level configuration setting could overload higher level setting if the name are same.
-Each level binary folder may contain different .NET framework version assembly dlls.
-Only the closest versionable folder dlls will be loaded from each level.
-The common folder dlls always be loaded.
+Each level binary folder could contain different qshine version dlls or target .NET framework version dlls.

+The loader will search for component start from current bin folder and then qshine version folder (version match start from major, minor then build).
+It only load closest version folder dlls if multiple version sub-folders found.
+Some binary sub-folders contains components target to specific dotnet framework version.

+Only the environment targeted framework version folder component will be loaded if such folder found.
+The full qualified environment target framework version is identified by Microsoft Target Framework Moniker (TFM).
+You can find full list of TFM from https://docs.microsoft.com/en-us/dotnet/standard/frameworks.

-The configure file may contain environment element which points to another level config.
+The configure file may contain environment element which can point to another level configuration setting.
-The application config file is a level zero file that will be loaded first.
-Others will be loaded later if the config element not exists.
+As a default, the application configuration file is a level zero environment configure setting that will be loaded first.

-Qshine environment configuration structured in below format:
+Others will be loaded based on environment element setting.

+Restriction:
+The binary files under environment configuration folder should be .NET managed assembly.
+The unmanaged assembly may not be located by plugin assembly resolver.
+You can copy the unmanaged assembly files into application base folder to resolve the issue.

+For dotnet core application, you can resolve same issue by merge related section from plugin dll deps.json to application deps.json.

+Below is a sample application environment configuration structure:

 applicationWorkingFolder (console/form/web):
       |